 - “Where did you find us?”

-The “what almost stopped you” question alone will reveal friction points you’d never find with analytics.
+The “what almost stopped you” question alone will surface friction you’d never find with analytics.

 2. Exit-intent survey (one question) Set up Hotjar or Microsoft Clarity to show an exit survey when users are about to leave: “What stopped you from completing your purchase today?”